Warhammer 40,000: Inquisitor - Martyr

 - 5 % negative mentions

 The story in "Warhammer 40,000: Inquisitor - Martyr" is generally well-received, with many players appreciating its adherence to the Warhammer 40k lore and its engaging narrative.
-However, the execution often falls short, as missions can feel repetitive and linear, primarily revolving around "kill everything" objectives.
-While the voice acting and atmosphere contribute positively to the experience, some players find the overall storytelling lacking depth and coherence, leading to a mixed reception regarding its impact on gameplay.
+However, the gameplay often feels repetitive, with missions primarily revolving around "kill everything" objectives, which can detract from the overall experience.
+While the voice acting and character development are noted as strengths, some players find the story lacks depth and can become tedious, especially after the main campaign concludes.

 “The campaign story is very riveting and the voice acting is top notch.”